-(Mark O ne) QUARTERLY REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the a uarterly period ended June 30, 2022 or TRANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the tr ransition period from to Commission File Number: 001-36849 NATURAL L HEALTH TREND SCORP name of registrant as specified in its cha Delaware name of registrant as specified in its end 59-2705336 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Units 1205-07, 12F Mira Place Tower A 132 Nathan Road (Address of Tsimshatsui Kowloon , Hong Kong f principal executive offices, including 2 zip code) Registrant's tele phone number, including area code: +85 52-3107-0800 Canaditia Securitie s registered pursuant to Section 12(b) of the Exchange Act Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share NHTC The NASDAQ Stock Market LLC preceding by check mark whether the registrant: (1) has filed all repo g 12 months (or for such shorter period that the registrant v $s \square No \square$ 15(d) of the Securities Exchange Act of 1934 during the) has been subject to such filing requirements for the past 90 by check mark whether the registrant has submitted electro e preceding 12 months (or for shorter period that the regist ired to be submitted pursuant to Rule 405 of Regulation S-T Yes \square No \square .
-See the definitions of "large accelerated filer," "accelerate ated filer, a smaller reporting company, or an emerging growth and "emerging growth company" in Rule 12b-2 of the celerated filer Accelerated filer Smaller reporting company Emerging growth company erging growth company, indicate by check mark if the regis accounting standards provided pursuant to Section 13(a) o d transition period for complying with any new or revised Indicate l by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Act).
-Ye s□ No ☑ At July 2 9, 2022, the number of shares outstanding of the registrant t's common stock was11,422,539 shares
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended September 30, 2022

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\\

+Commission File Number: 001-36849

 NATURAL HEALTH TRENDS CORP.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 59-2705336 (I.R.S.
+Employer Identification No.)

+Units 1205-07, 12F Mira Place Tower A 132 Nathan Road, Tsimshatsui Kowloon, Hong Kong (Address of principal executive offices, including zip code)

+Registrant's telephone number, including area code: +852-3107-0800

+Securities registered pursuant to Section 12(b) of the Exchange Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share NHTC The NASDAQ Stock Market LLC

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for shorter period that the registrant was required to submit such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵

+At October 28, 2022, the number of shares outstanding of the registrant's common stock was 11,422,539 shares.

-Quarterly Report on Form 10-Q June 30, 2022
+NATURAL HEALTH TRENDS CORP.
+Quarterly Report on Form 10-Q September 30, 2022